disco-stu/pg_rage_terminator/README.md

     is killed.

 *   __pg_rage_terminator.interval__: defines the interval of "kill" lookups in seconds.
-Valid valid are 0 to 3600.
+Valid values are 0 to 3600.
 Where 0 disables the lookup process completely.